 Park Day School’s four-acre, five building campus is located in the heart of Oakland’s Temescal neighborhood and abounds with greenery—ample trees, flower and vegetable gardens, birds, squirrels, and a chicken coop.

-The Palm Building houses kindergarten through third grade in large, brightly lit classrooms.
+The Palm Building houses kindergarten through third grade.
 Students in fourth and fifth grades occupy a building across the playground named the “MPR” for its multi-purpose flexible-walled spaces.
-The MPR features high ceilings with reading lofts and sitting areas for small group work and collaboration.

 The sixth grade is in Gramma’s Attic near the basketball courts, strategically located between the elementary and middle school buildings.
 This allows for easy travel to classes in the middle school building while supporting the transition to middle school.